Search

 Arts Update: Spring Music Showcase Set for June 5

-During the fall, the first BDS Music Showcase was held in the Palandjian Arts Center.
+The first BDS Music Showcase was held in the Palandjian Arts Center during the fall.
 Student participation and audience attendance at this event were incredible, and we are excited to announce that we are planning a spring version of this event!

-Similar to the arts electives offered in the first trimester, there are seventh and eighth graders in the BDS Spring Music Showcase and Audio Technology electives this spring.
+Similar to the arts electives offered in the first trimester, seventh and eighth graders are in the BDS Spring Music Showcase and Audio Technology electives this spring.
 Through collaborative work, these students have helped assemble an impressive “musical talent show” in which all middle school students were invited to perform.
-The line-up is going to be awesome and we don’t want you to miss it!
-It would mean a lot to us to have as many BDS families attend this event as possible, as it will be a wonderful way to celebrate the amazing talent here at BDS!
+The line-up will be awesome and we don’t want you to miss it!
+It would mean a lot to us to have as many BDS families attend this event as possible, as it will be a wonderful way to celebrate the amazing talent here at BDS.

 Please check the Scoop in the coming weeks for more information about this event.